GraphWalker/graphwalker-project/doc/dsl.md

 ## The DSL is a directed graph

 The objective of the DSL, is to express the expected behavior of the system under test.
-To do that we use a [directed graph], in which a vertex (or a node) represents some desired state, and the edges represents whatever actions we need to do in order to achive that desired state.
+To do that we use a [directed graph], in which a vertex (or a node) represents some desired state, and the edges represents whatever actions we need to do in order to achieve that desired state.

 For example, let's take a web site that needs authentication before we can access the sites content.
 Using a directed graph, it might look like this: